Builder · Founder · Visionary

 The Rise

 North Carolina first.
 Raleigh.
 Alphanumeric Systems — migrating 5,140 state employees to Windows XP.
 Managing 14 technicians across multiple sites.
-Logistics, people, deadlines.
-The grunt work of enterprise IT.
+The grunt work of enterprise IT, done correctly.

 And in the middle of it, he petitioned a Masonic lodge.
-Most men spend a year or more working through the three degrees of Freemasonry.
+Most men spend a year or more working through the three degrees.
 Richard made it to Third Degree Master Mason in three months.
 The lodge had never seen anyone move that fast.
-But by now, the pattern was obvious — Richard doesn't join things.
+By now the pattern was obvious: he doesn't join things.
 He masters them.

 Then AMTI.
 Arlington, Virginia.
 Technology lead for TOPOFF 3 — the largest counterterrorism exercise the United States had ever conducted.
 22,000 participants.
 275 organizations.
-Three national and two international venues.
+Three national venues, two international.
 Richard ran the tech that kept it all connected.

 Then came the suit.
 KPMG.
 IT Advisory.
 Information Protection Practice.
 The kind of work where you wear a tie and break into things for a living.